Distributed Learning of Finite Gaussian Mixtures: Background

 Note that the subpopulation parameters are well separated in $Q(\cdot; \cdot)$.
 The M-step maximizes $Q(G;G^{(t)}) $ with respect to $G$.
 The solution is given by the mixing distribution $G^{(t+1)}$ with

-where $S_k^{(m+1)} = \sum_{i=1}^{N} w_{ik}^{(t)} (\vx_i - \bmu_k^{(t+1)}) (\vx_i-\bmu_k^{(t+1)} )^\tau$.
+where $S_k^{(t+1)} = \sum_{i=1}^{N} w_{ik}^{(t)} (\vx_i - \bmu_k^{(t+1)}) (\vx_i-\bmu_k^{(t+1)} )^\tau$.

 The EM-algorithm for the pMLE, like its MLE counterpart, increases the value of the penalized likelihood after each iteration.
-Because for all $t$, $ \bSigma_{k}^{(t+1)} \geq \{ 2a_{N}/ (N+2a_{N})\} S > 0$ with a lower bound not dependent on the parameter values, the penalized likelihood has a finite upper bound.
-Hence, the above iterative procedure is guaranteed to converge to at least a nondegenerate local maximum.
+Let $A \geq B$ denote $A-B$ is semi-positive definite.
+Because for all $t$, $ \bSigma_{k}^{(t+1)} \geq \{ 2a_{n}/ (n+2a_{n})\} S_{x} > 0$ with a lower bound not dependent on the parameter values, the penalized likelihood has a finite upper bound.
+Hence, the above iterative procedure is guaranteed to converge to at least a non-degenerate local maximum.